-Lighthouse runs on Linux, MacOS and Windows.
+Lighthouse runs on Linux, macOS, and Windows via WSL.
 Installation should be easy.
 In fact, if you already have Rust installed all you need is:

 git clone https://github.com/sigp/lighthouse.git